Addressing Anti-Asian Attacks With Transformative Justice

 |

 Michelle Kim is a queer Korean American writer, entrepreneur, and activist based in Oakland, California.
 She is the author of The Wake Up (Hachette, Fall 2021), and CEO of Awaken.
-Follow Michelle on LinkedIn, Twitter, and @michellekimkim on Instagram.
+Follow Michelle on LinkedIn, Instagram, or Twitter.